acmoles/portfolio/portfolio/projects/stompy-robot.md

 ## Context

-In 2013 I joined forces with my brother [Simon Moles](https://www.simonmoles.com/) (systems developer at [Rockstart North](https://www.rockstarnorth.com/)) to build video games specifically for mobile devices.
+In 2013 I joined forces with my brother [Simon Moles](https://www.simonmoles.com/) (systems developer at [Rockstar North](https://www.rockstarnorth.com/)) to build video games specifically for mobile devices.
 We had just witnessed the dawn of ubiquitous touch-based computing and believed we could exploit this fresh input medium to reimagine some of our favourite game genres.

 We worked in the Unity game engine, enabling us to target all major platforms.
 Our guiding principle was touch-centricity.
 Mobile games of the time often borrowed existing interaction models, such as on-screen joysticks or pointers.
 We wanted to play to the strengths of touch.